 -P, --profile Gather profiling data while executing and print out a summary at the end.
-When be of the form $\mathtt{NAME}=\mathtt{INT}$ Use $-\mathtt{print}-\mathtt{sizes}$ to see which names are available.
+When form NAME=INT Use --print-sizes to see which names are available.

 -r is used, only the last run will be profiled.
 Implied by -D.